matthew-brett/barts-setup/barts_setup.md

         * USB to Ethernet adapter plugged into L2USB adapter.
         * Ethernet cable from USB to Ethernet adaptor to ETHERNET SWITCH.
         * L2USB lightning input to USB-A power on extension block.
+* IPHONE 12:
+    * Lightning to USB-A power on extension block.

 ## Troubleshooting